Side chain

 In organic chemistry and biochemistry, a side chain is a chemical group that is attached to a core part of the molecule called the "main chain" or backbone.
 The side chain is a hydrocarbon branching element of a molecule that is attached to a larger hydrocarbon backbone.
 It is one factor in determining a molecule's properties and reactivity.
 A side chain is also known as a pendant chain, but a pendant group (side group) has a different definition.

 Conventions

-The placeholder R is often used as a generic placeholder for alkyl (saturated hydrocarbon) group side chains in chemical structure diagrams.
+The placeholder R is often used as a generic placeholder for alkyl (saturated hydrocarbon) group side chains in structural formulae.
 To indicate other non-carbon groups in structure diagrams, X, Y, or Z are often used.

 History

 The R symbol was introduced by 19th-century French chemist Charles Frédéric Gerhardt, who advocated its adoption on the grounds that it would be widely recognizable and intelligible given its correspondence in multiple European languages to the initial letter of "root" or "residue": French racine ("root") and résidu ("residue"), these terms' respective English translations along with radical (itself derived from Latin radix below), Latin radix ("root") and residuum ("residue"), and German Rest ("remnant" and, in the context of chemistry, both "residue" and "radical").